Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Abstract

 We present a novel technique for evaluating vaccine allocation strategies using a multi-armed bandit framework in combination with a Bayesian anytime $m$-top exploration algorithm. $m$-top exploration allows the algorithm to learn $m$ policies for which it expects the highest utility, enabling experts to inspect this small set of alternative strategies, along with their quantified uncertainty.
 The anytime component provides policy advisors with flexibility regarding the computation time and the desired confidence, which is important as it is difficult to make this trade-off beforehand.

 We consider the Belgian COVID-19 epidemic using the individual-based model STRIDE, where we learn a set of vaccination policies that minimize the number of infections and hospitalisations.
 Through experiments we show that our method can efficiently identify the $m$-top policies, which is validated in a scenario where the ground truth is available.
-Finally, we explore how vaccination policies can best be organised under different contact reduction schemes.
+Finally, we explore how vaccination policies can best be organised under different contact reduction schemes and we investigate the impact of vaccine uptake proportions (i.e., the proportion of individuals that will comply with the strategy and take the vaccine).
 Through these experiments, we show that the top policies follow a clear trend regarding the prioritised age groups and assigned vaccine type, which provides insights for future vaccination campaigns.
+Furthermore, our experiments suggest that the uptake proportion has only a limited influence on overall policy optimality.